arachnidlabs/arachnidlabs.github.com/source/reload/index.markdown

 footer: true
 ---

+This page is about Re:load v1.
+You're probably looking for [the Re:load 2 page](/reload-2/)

 Re:load is an adjustable constant-current load with several key properties:

  - Cheap. $15 for the 0-3A version!